The central line insertion location has an outsized impact on a number of quality metrics related to central line safety.

 This study showed arm abduction and external rotation can help to improve visualization of the subclavian vein in 70% of patients (however, 14% got worse)

-The literature suggests that ultrasound-guided subclavian has a real benefit over landmark approach
+The literature suggests that ultrasound-guided subclavian has a tangible benefit over the landmark approach.

 This study showed that adding manometry to subclavian placement eliminated arterial cannulation

-Look at pressure waveform to see if it is arterial or venous
+Look at the pressure waveform to see if it is arterial or venous

 References: